 *Disclaimer: These statements have not been evaluated by the FDA.
 This product is not meant to diagnose, treat, or cure any disease.
 Please consult your physician if you are taking medications or are pregnant or breastfeeding.

 Seaberry (Hippophae rhamnoides): Also known as Sea Buckthorn, Seaberries are a potent medicinal to add to both the apothecary and farmscape.
 This rugged fruiting perennial will grow in most climates and as a nitrogen-fixer helps to improve soil conditions.
-The berries are an incredible source of vitamin C, essential fatty acids, and flavonoids, making it a great immune tonic.
+The berries are a source of vitamin C, essential fatty acids, and flavonoids.
 In TCM, it is said to tonify Qi, warms the Stomach and Spleen, moves Blood, and clears stagnation.

-Ginger (Zingiber officinale): Long associated as a fiery tonic, ginger root has a characteristic pungent heat that is indicated for gastrointestinal upsets, poor circulation, and immune support.
+Ginger (Zingiber officinale): Long associated as a fiery tonic, ginger root has a characteristic pungent heat that is supportive for digestive upset, poor circulation, and immune support.
 Ginger has a stimulating and moving energy and while brings warmth to the heartspace.

 Reishi (Ganoderma spp.): Reishi species can be found worldwide, and we are so blessed to be able to find our own local specimens in Vermont’s woodlands.
-These fungi have a rich tradition in Traditional Chinese Medicine, and are classically thought of as potent immune builders and anti-inflammatory agents that also exhibit anti-cancer effects.
-The various complex polysaccharides, specifically the beta glucans, found in Reishi are attributed for its famed immune supportive actions.
-Reishi is specifically considered for deficient immunity with recurrent infections, various autoimmune conditions like asthma and allergies, and metabolic syndrome.
+These fungi have a rich tradition in Traditional Chinese Medicine, and are traditionally thought of as immune builders and inflammation modulating agents.
 In Eastern Asia, Reishi is traditionally dried and placed over doorways to protect homes from evil.

 Elecampane (Inula helenium): Elecampane root is often reached for in our apothecary when any sign of phlegmy coughs or respiratory funk comes around.
 As both an antimicrobial and expectorant plant, elecampane indirectly offers an added immune supportive effect.
 It is said that this plant was named after Helen of Troy, who was believed to be gathering elecampane's distinctive yellow blossoms before her capture by Paris.